Introduction to SMS Customer Service

 2. Get Back to Texts as Quickly as Possible

 Nobody wants to feel like they’re last in a long line of customer support tickets.
 You may not have an answer right away, but that’s okay.
 While you search for a solution, let your customer know that you’re on it.
 They’ll feel listened to, and you’ll have some extra time to find the correct response to their question.
+Be sure to enable desktop push notifications so you can navigate away from your dashboard without worrying about missing a message!

 3. Make Every Message Unique